 Political and civic participation, including political representation – UK Government assessment

-Women, ethnic minorities and disabled people remain under-represented in politics and diversity data is inadequate, although the number of women MPs in the UK Parliament has continued to rise.
-Candidates sharing certain protected characteristics are disproportionately subject to abuse and intimidation, and long-term funding is needed to ensure disabled peoples’ equal participation.
-While there has been progress in increasing the proportion of women and ethnic minority public appointees, disabled people have not seen comparative progress.
-There are concerns that proposed new voter ID requirements will make it harder for some people to vote.
+Women, ethnic minorities and disabled people remain under-represented in politics, and diversity data is inadequate, although the number of women MPs in the UK Parliament continues to rise.
+Candidates sharing certain protected characteristics are disproportionately subject to abuse and intimidation, and long-term funding is needed to ensure disabled people’s equal participation.
+There are also concerns that new voter ID requirements will make it harder for some people to vote.

-- While the main political parties are making some progress towards a more diverse group of candidates, lack of diversity in political representation remains a concern.
-Women, disabled people and people from ethnic minorities remain under-represented among parliamentary candidates, MPs and local councillors.
+- While the main political parties increasingly include more diverse candidates, lack of diversity in political representation remains a concern overall, with women, disabled people and people from ethnic minorities remaining under-represented among parliamentary candidates, MPs and local councillors in England.

-- There are gaps in the data on the diversity of MPs because it is not collected systematically.
+- Data on the diversity of MPs is not collected systematically.
 The UK Government has not implemented section 106 of the Equality Act 2010, which would require political parties to collect and publish candidate diversity data.

 - Poor public perceptions of politics and the intimidation of parliamentarians are barriers to diversity in political representation.
-Women, ethnic and religious minority, and LGBT parliamentary candidates are disproportionately subjected to intimidation, and there is evidence that Black and Asian women MPs receive disproportionately more online abuse than White women MPs.
+Women, ethnic and religious minority, and lesbian, gay, bisexual and trans (LGBT) parliamentary candidates are disproportionately subjected to intimidation, and there is evidence that Black and Asian women MPs receive disproportionately more online abuse than White women MPs.

 - The UK Government has not replaced the Access to Elected Office Fund for disabled people, which closed in 2015.
-The establishment of the interim EnAble Fund, which ran until 2020, was welcome, but long-term sustainable funding is required to ensure that disabled people are able to stand for elected office.
+The interim EnAble Fund ran until 2020.
+Long-term funding is required to ensure that disabled people can stand for elected office.

-- Despite general election turnout in England increasing from 66.0% in 2015 to 69.1% in 2017, it decreased to 67.5% in 2019.
+- Despite general election turnout in England increasing from 66% in 2015 to 69.1% in 2017, it decreased to 67.5% in 2019.
 Younger people and ethnic minorities are less likely to vote.
-Disabled people are more likely to be on the electoral register, but experience barriers to voting.
+Disabled people are more likely to be on the electoral register but experience barriers to voting.

 Read more about the UK and Welsh Governments’ actions on political and civic participation, including political representation.